HOPE-UIB-BIO/R-Ratepol-package/README.md

 (e.g. pollen count in each level; Birks and Gordon, 1985) and uncertainties in the age estimates from age-depth modelling, R-Ratepol can be run several times and the results summarised.
-Therefore, two optional settings can be used: usage of age uncertainties and community data standardisation.
+Therefore, two optional settings can be used: usage of community data standardisation and age uncertainties.

 ### Community data standardisation

-Taxa in community dataset can standardised to a certain abundance (e.g. number of pollen grains in each WU) by rarefaction.
+Taxa in community dataset can be standardised to a certain abundance (e.g. number of pollen grains in each WU) by rarefaction.
 Random sampling without replacement is used to a draw selected number of individuals in each WU (e.g. 150 pollen).